Deploying Microsoft Teams but have Webex Teams Users?

 - New conversations will be mirrored in the primary chat platform each employee prefers to use

-To find out more about Mio’s Microsoft + Cisco interoperability solution and get on the beta list, check out this demo video.
+To find out more about Mio’s Microsoft + Cisco interoperability solution and get on the beta list, check out the video below.